ManliestBen/sei-cc-8-local/unit-1/dom-practice/README.md

 ## - Button 4:  lime
 ## - Button 5:  rgb(72, 72, 199)
 #
-## Step 9 (medium):  Define an object called colorLookup that has key-value pairs that match the button numbers and colors.
+## Step 9 (medium):  Define an object called colorLookup that has key-value pairs that match the button text values and colors.
 Add a single cached element reference using querySelectorAll for all of the color buttons.
 #
 ## Step 10 (medium):  Write a single event listener that handles a click on all the color buttons that changes the background color of the body to the color of the button, using the newly defined object.
 #